 4. Are all initiatives accounted for in our bottom line?

-The effective value creation plan in action
+A value creation plan in action

-To remedy this, the private equity team integrated investment thesis measures into the financial reporting package, leading to an EBITDA bridge by equity value creation measure.
+To solve this, the private equity team integrated investment thesis measures into the financial reporting package, leading to an EBITDA bridge by equity value creation measure.
 This enabled visibility into and discussion about each initiative distinct from base business performance.
 With the new EBITDA bridge, stakeholders were able to speak to all wins and losses with respect to the bottom line and deploy resources to the appropriate areas of focus.

-The investment thesis of another private equity firm included a labor plan with increased per-head labor costs for the first six months post-acquisition but a planned decrease in labor cost per sale dollar over the investment period.
-The firm planned to achieve this by converting portfolio company temp labor into internal staff.
+The investment thesis of another private equity firm included a labor plan with increased per-head labor costs for the first six months post-acquisition, but a planned decrease in labor cost per sale dollar over the investment period.
+The firm planned to achieve this by converting the portfolio company’s temp labor into internal staff.
 Although the cost of temp labor was lower per hour, the firm anticipated savings through reduced training needs, greater knowledge and experience, and less wasted production.
 Despite increased costs per head, top-line sales and salable inventory rose.
 With an effective post-acquisition performance management framework in place, incremental savings and more effective production can lead to lower labor costs per revenue dollar.

 Realizing your investment thesis

 An effective private equity value creation plan should include an acquisition performance management framework and tools to bridge value creation measures with overall business performance and financial reporting.
-Initiative gains should fall through to the bottom line, and gains that are less than increases in EBIDTA require thorough analysis to explain the dilution.
+Initiative gains should fall through to the bottom line, and gains that are less than increases in EBITDA require thorough analysis to explain the dilution.

 You’ve already done significant planning — your investment thesis laid out the basis for the future value and realizable gains of the company you acquired.
 Follow through once the deal closes with an actionable and monitored operational plan to achieve the results you expect from your investment.